-The AHP will compare the projected increase in MCSAP inspections and traffic enforcement against future crash statistics to evaluate the performance of the program during FFY 2023 and future years.
+The AHP will compare MCSAP inspections and traffic enforcements against future crash statistics to evaluate the performance of the program during FFY 2024 and future years.
 Using available data, the AHP will identify passenger carrier vehicles domiciled within the state as well as destination venues with a high tourism rate by this type vehicle.
 This data should provide a basis for increasing the number of passenger vehicle inspections.